stephenrdoyle/ancient_trichuris/03_code/ancient_trichuris.02_kraken_contamination.md

+# Kraken

+## Contents
+- kraken - modern samples
+- kraken - ancient samples

-# Kraken of trimmed reads post mapping
+of trimmed reads post mapping
 - The mapping shows that there is variable mapping rates, and that for some samples there is very poor mapping.
 - This is particularly the case for the ancient samples, which is to be expected to a degree, given they are both old and collected from the environment.
 - Kraken might give some insight into this, given they might be heavily contaminated with bacteria etc.